animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 ## <a id="lazy-wiring-gemfire-components"></a>Lazy-wiring GemFire Components

-Spring Data for GemFire already provides support for auto-wiring GemFire components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by GemFire in `cache.xml` by using Spring Data for GemFire's `WiringDeclarableSupport` class, as described in [Configuration Using Auto-Wiring and Annotations](data.html#configurations-using-auto-wiring-and-annotations) in _Working with GemFire APIs_.
+Spring Data for VMware GemFire already provides support for auto-wiring GemFire components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by GemFire in `cache.xml` by using Spring Data for VMware GemFire's `WiringDeclarableSupport` class, as described in [Configuration Using Auto-Wiring and Annotations](data.html#configurations-using-auto-wiring-and-annotations) in _Working with GemFire APIs_.
 However, this works only when Spring is the one doing the bootstrapping
 (that is, when Spring bootstraps GemFire).